 1. Don’t focus purely on Google

-There are different search engines in different markets so make sure your are present where your customers are shopping.
-At Croud, for example, we have experts able to manage a wide range of search engines, from Bing, Seznam and Yandex to international engines such as Baidu, Naver or Yahoo!
+There are different search engines in different markets so make sure you are present where your customers are shopping.
+At Croud, for example, we have experts able to manage a wide range of search engines, from Bing, Seznam, and Yandex to international engines such as Baidu, Naver, or Yahoo!
 Japan.

 3. Understand what’s working for you

 If you’ve got existing activity in certain markets, identify what’s been performing well for you and use that as a basis to replicate in new accounts.
 Saying that, don’t forget to try new things!
-Over time you’ll get to know which keywords, messaging and offers work best in each market.
-Testing is imperative so be open to suggestions and adapt your strategy.
+Over time you’ll get to know which keywords, messaging, and offers work best in each market.
+Testing is imperative to be open to suggestions and adapt your strategy.

 4. Be logical with account set-up

-Do your research and ensure everyone’s on the same page before setting up your currencies and time zones, as you won’t be able to change these details afterwards.
+Do your research and ensure everyone’s on the same page before setting up your currencies and time zones, as you won’t be able to change these details afterward.